Songs

 Click Here for tab for Can’t You See by Marshall Tucker Band

-Ignoring all the technical aspects of the song, the acoustic parts for this are by design, nice and simple.
+Ignoring all the technical aspects of the song, the acoustic parts are, by design, nice and simple.
 The song opens with some easy 3-string descending arpeggios which then move into a strummed chord section.
-There are some quite interesting chord voicings here too so if you’re into out of the box playing this is a great one to learn!
+There are some quite interesting chord voicings here too, so if you’re into out-of-the-box playing this is a great one to learn!

 Could This Be Magic? by Van Halen